dingodb/dingo-deploy/README.md

 ## 3. Deployment Guidelines

+In the cluster mode, `ansible` is selected as the deployment tools.
+You can use this guide to install a DingoDB cluster.

 ### 3.1 Define the configuration about the Cluster

 Edit the configuration `inventory/hosts`, use the real host, user, password to replace the item.